 Stressful Life Events: Loss of a loved one, financial difficulties, or trauma.

-Chronic Illness: Conditions like diabetes, heart disease, or chronic pain.
+Chronic Illness: Including diabetes, heart disease, or long-term pain.

 Substance Abuse: Alcohol or drug misuse can contribute to depressive episodes.